Binary Station

 b2 c2 d2 d3 d4 b4 c4 b3

-The attack and defense will happen on these adjacent tiles.
+The attack will happen on these adjacent tiles on the same board.

-More details in the rules of defending, attacking, stacking sections.
+More details in the rules of linking, defending, attacking, stacking sections.

 The king